 A chronology of key events:

-1914 - Outbreak of World War I. UK enters hostilities against Germany.
+1914 - Outbreak of First World War.
+UK enters hostilities against Germany.
 Gruelling trench warfare in Belgium and France.

 1918 - War ends in November with armistice.
 The number of UK war dead runs to several hundred thousand.

-1921 - UK agrees to the foundation of the Irish Free State.
+1921 - UK agrees to the foundation of the Irish Free State after three-years Irish war of independence.
 Northern Ireland remains part of the UK.

-1924 - First UK government led by the Labour party under Prime Minister Ramsay MacDonald.
+1924 - First government led by the Labour Party under Ramsay MacDonald.

 1926 - General Strike arising from coal dispute.